A-Level Mathematics Year 1 Student Book

 Contributions from mathematicians in industry provide real world links that will help with understanding and motivation.
 The approach is therefore practical and inspirational.

-Fully worked solutions included - the student text omits fully worked solutions - the teacher text includes them.
-(Students can buy a separate Worked Solutions volume if they wish - see link below.)
+Students can buy a separate Worked Solutions volume if they wish - see link below.

 Developed by teachers for teachers – there are applets that demonstrate points for use in the classroom or for student use at home.